athill/DirFixtures/README.md

 		'c.txt': { 'type': 'file' }
 	}

 Each key has a *type* attribute that is either *file* or *dir*.
 File types have an optional content attribute with the contents of the file.
 Dir types have an optional *children* attribute, that mirrors the parent structure.
+The structure above would generate the following directory tree.

 	A/
 	  \_B/